 To complete this introduction we comment now on the part of our analysis proving nonlinear asymptotic stability from the aforementioned sign conditions.
-There are at least three obstacles that single out the problem at hand from even recent instances of more classical analyses [Hen81, KP13, JNRZ14]:
+There are at least three obstacles that single out the problem at hand from even recent instances of more classical analyses [Henry 1981; Kapitula and Promislow 2013; Johnson et al. 2014]:

-- background waves are typically discontinuous, which prevents a direct stability analysis relying on naive Taylor expansions; - waves that are not piecewise constants contain a characteristic point so that the principal symbols of corresponding linearized operators vanish at some points; - Equation (0.1) is quasilinear and no (strong) regularization is present in the equation.
+- Background waves are typically discontinuous, which prevents a direct stability analysis relying on naive Taylor expansions. - Waves that are not piecewise constants contain a characteristic point so that the principal symbols of corresponding linearized operators vanish at some points. - Equation (0-1) is quasilinear and no (strong) regularization is present in the equation.

-Though much less studied than corresponding questions for either semilinear equations of any type or for quasilinear parabolic equations, the last point is the less challenging of our analysis and it is an issue here mostly because we aim at and obtain results that are optimal in terms of regularity in the class of (piecewise) strong solutions and do not require decay at infinity of perturbations, otherwise we could have followed a more standard strategy involving energy estimates to close in regularity as in, for instance, [KY04, MZ05, BHN07].
-To achieve such sharp results, as in [DR20] a key point in our analysis is the identification of a class of perturbations of the linearized operators for which we may obtain decay estimates similar to those for the linearized dynamics.
-The foregoing class of linear dynamics needs to be suitably small to retain the key properties of the linearized dynamics and suitably large5 to be involved in a Duhamel-like formulation of (0.1) on which we may close a nonlinear estimate, lossless from both the points of view of regularity and decay.
+Though much less studied than corresponding questions for either semilinear equations of any type or for quasilinear parabolic equations, the last point is the least challenging of our analysis and it is an issue here mostly because we aim at and obtain results that are optimal in terms of regularity in the class of (piecewise) strong solutions and do not require decay at infinity of perturbations, otherwise we could have followed a more standard strategy involving energy estimates to close in regularity as in, for instance, [Kawashima and Yong 2004; Mascia and Zumbrun 2005; Bianchini et al. 2007].
+To achieve such sharp results, as in [Duchêne and Rodrigues 2020] a key point in our analysis is the identification of a class of perturbations of the linearized operators for which we may obtain decay estimates similar to those for the linearized dynamics.
+The foregoing class of linear dynamics needs to be suitably small to retain the key properties of the linearized dynamics and suitably large5 to be involved in a Duhamel-like formulation of (0-1) on which we may close a nonlinear estimate, lossless from both the points of view of regularity and decay.